No one has favorited this theater yet

 In January 1914, Bioscope shows were being exhibited and the building was converted into a full time cinema known as the Electric Empire Theatre.
 By 1927, it was re-named Empire Cinema.

-Always independenly operated, it had several changes of ownership over the years.
+Most of its life it was independenly operated, it had several changes of ownership over the years.
 The Empire Cinema was closed on 27th November 1954 with Dan Dailey in "The Kid From Left Field" and Tyrone Power in "The Black Swan".
 The building was later demolished and the site redeveloped.

 Just login to your account and subscribe to this theater